carbon-language/carbon-lang/docs/design/generics/goals.md

 a type wants to implement and the rich API that users want to consume ([example](https://doc.rust-lang.org/std/iter/trait.Iterator.html)).

-We can simplify things that Rust keeps purely to preserve compatibility, like the concept of `fundamental`, and explicit control over which methods may be specialized.
+We still have the flexibility to make simplifications that Rust cannot because they need to maintain compatibility.
+We could remove the concept of `fundamental` and explicit control over which methods may be specialized.
 These are complicated and
 [impose coherence restrictions](http://aturon.github.io/tech/2017/02/06/specialization-and-coherence/).

 ### Interfaces are nominal